skubcat/carapace.sh/README.md

 ---
 Have a recipe?
 Send a pull request.
-The file must be in txt and in this format:
+The file must be in plain text, and follow this format.

 ```
 Recipe Name (1st line will *always* be recipe name)
+(one blank line)
 Ingredients as a list seperated by newlines.
 x
 x
 x
+(one blank line)
 Instructions as a list seperated by newlines.
 y
 y